QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ## FAQ

-### How to visit services outside of Kubernetes cluster?
+### How to visit services outside of Kubernetes cluster

 There're two options